 Since 1970, Earth Day has been raising public awareness of environmental issues.
-Today, our waterways are less polluted and air cleaner, yet there is still much work to be done before we can consider ourselves a sustainable society.
-This year, engage your students or children with one of these eco-friendly activities on Earth Day or the weeks leading up to and from it.
+Today, our waterways are less polluted and our air is cleaner, yet there is still much work to be done before we can consider ourselves a sustainable society.
+This year, engage your students or children with one of these eco-friendly activities on Earth Day or the weeks leading up to it.

 Activities for Children – Kindergarten to Grade 6

 It may seem cliché, but planting a tree is a simple act that helps the environment and gets children outdoors enjoying the natural world on Earth Day.
 Coordinate with your school a place on the grounds where your class can plant a tree or check with your local conservation board for a public location.
 Apply for free trees through organizations like Trees for Schools (UK and Ireland only) and Trees for Wildlife or by having students write to local nurseries.